react-navigation/react-navigation.github.io/versioned_docs/version-8.x/getting-started.md

 - **[Dynamic configuration](hello-react-navigation.md?config=dynamic)**

-  Component-based configuration with significantly more boilerplate.
+  Component-based configuration with significantly more boilerplate for TypeScript and deep linking.
 Supports dynamic screen lists and navigator options.

 </div>